gradle/gradle/design-docs/finding-and-using-credentials.md

 * Publishing to a secure repository, including publishing plugins to `plugins.gradle.org`.
 * Downloading script plugins from a secure repository.
 * Signing artifacts.
 Often the signing material is encrypted in some form.
+* Any custom task or build logic that uses a secure service in some form, for example:
     * Release automation that makes VCS changes.
     * Release automation that pushes artifacts or makes changes to remote systems.
-* Any custom task or build logic that uses a secure service in some form.

 Currently out of scope for this specification is any verification of artifacts received from some source, such as validating the signatures of the artifacts.
+Also out of scope is any management of key material, though this of course could be automated by a plugin.

-# Stories
+# Model

+* A repository uses a _transport protocol_.
+This is the communications mechanism through which the resources of the repository are accessed, such as HTTP or SFTP.

-* A repository transport is configured with zero or more authentication protocols.
+* A transport protocol supports zero or more _authentication protocols_.
 An 'authentication protocol' represents how authentication is carried out. e.g.
     - Use EC2'S instance metadata service to authenticate with an AWS S3 repository.
     - Use basic, preemptive auth to authenticate with a repository over HTTPS.
     - Use public key authentication to authenticate with a repository over SFTP.

 An authentication protocol is __not__ a transport protocol (HTTP, FTP, etc.)

+* A particular repository will accept some subset of the authentication protocols supported by the transport protocol.
+For example, an SFTP server may be configured to accept only public key authentication, and disallow password based authentication.

+* A Gradle build user will accept some subset of the authentication protocols supported by the transport.
+For example, a user or build agent may require that basic HTTP auth must not be used.
+Often, build users are not particularly opinionated regarding specific protocols - 'whatever works' is probably the most common opinion.

+* Given this, a repository definition has associated with it a sequence of one or more authentication protocols in priority order.
-When a repository transport is configured with more than one authentication protocol each protocol should be attempted until one succeeds.
+    - When a repository transport is configured with more than one authentication protocol, each protocol should be attempted until one succeeds.

-* An authentication protocol may accept zero or more __types of credentials__.
+* An authentication protocol may accept zero or more _types of credentials_.
+    - For our purposes, credentials are the input data provided by the build logic to the authentication protocol.
- - When the protocol does not accept any credential types it implies that the protocol implementation knows how to authenticate without any build configuration. e.g. AWS Instance Metadata.
+    - When the protocol does not accept any credentials it implies that the protocol implementation knows how to authenticate without any build configuration. e.g. AWS Instance Metadata.
     - When the protocol is configured with more than one type of credentials the protocol should attempt to authenticate using each type of credentials until one succeeds.

-* An authentication protocol may accept zero or more __instances of__ the same type of credentials.
+* An authentication protocol may accept zero or more _instances of_ the same type of credentials.
     - When an authentication protocol is configured with multiple instances of the same type of credentials the protocol should attempt to use each instance until one succeeds.

-* Implement an authentication protocol to facilitate authenticating with S3 repositories using AWS EC2 Instance Metadata.
-* Implement an authentication protocol to facilitate preemptive basic authentication with HTTP repositories.
-* Implement an authentication protocol to facilitate public key authentication with SFTP repositories.
+* A given type of credentials may be supplied from one or more sources, or _providers_.
+For example:
+    - Encoded as data in the repository definition, eg username and password
+    - Loaded from the `~/.ssh`
+    - Provided by the operating system, eg the user's kerberos ticket or NTLM credentials.
+    - Passed in to the build as system properties
+    - User prompts in the IDE
+    - Loaded from a Java keystore

 ## Transport details